 Idea 11: Create a Smart Work Space

-Speaking of workspaces, your son will need to have an area where he can hit the books in comfort and style.
+Speaking of workspaces, your teen boy will need to have an area where he can hit the books in comfort and style.
 Those teen years will be full of exams.

 He needs a place that’s neat and well-organized so he can bang out those lessons and hopefully snag a scholarship to a top college.
 Get a sturdy desk of good quality with a chair.

 Fit some shelves above the desk area.
-Your son will need plenty of space to store coursework and books.
+Your teen boy will need plenty of space to store coursework and books.

-If your son’s room has raised floors you can create a separate space for work and sleep.
+If your teenage boy bedroom has raised floors you can create a separate space for work and sleep.
 Put the bed on the raised part of the floor and the working area on the lower level.

 Idea 12: Have Fun With Bedding

-Let your son pick out his bedding.
+Let your teen boy pick out his bedding.
 This is an item that’s very easy to swap out.

 He can have a lot of fun experimenting with different colors, textures, and patterns to express himself.